Photo: Yael Shavit

 Her first full length play, I Am Not There, was developed with support from Talawa Theatre Company, Soho Theatre, and The Carne Trust.
 A rehearsed reading of the play was featured at the Talawa Firsts Festival in June 2017.
 She is currently writing her second play, Ol' People Place (working title).
 Her short plays have been staged at Soho Theatre, Theatre 503, Orange Tree Theatre, and Redgates Theatre (Gateways).

 In addition to her writing, Femi also works as a voice over artist and is signed to agency Another Tongue.
-Femi believes in the transformative power of the arts in criminal justice settings and sits on the Board of the Koestler Trust.
+Femi believes in the transformative power of the arts in criminal justice settings and sits on the Board of Koestler Arts.

 *Femi married and became Keeling in September 2017; all work before this time was created as Femi Martin.